vmware-archive/nsxraml/md-version/nsxvapi.md

 If a user authenticates with a token, and the user is deleted or their NSX access is disabled, their token will remain valid until the token expires.

+To create a token when basic authentication is disabled, see `POST /api/3.0/services/auth/token`.

 **Method history:**